In Memoriam: Jeanne Wakatsuki Houston

 I recently spoke with Jeanne to discuss excerpting her book’s haunting final chapter, “Ten Thousand Voices,” for the postwar section of the Penguin Classics anthology (we later had to trim selections due to space).
 She said she was thinking of writing a musical based on the camp talent shows at Manzanar.
 I’m saddened to learn of her passing on December 21.
 She will be missed, but she leaves a lasting legacy.

-logoAnd going back to my Santa Cruz roots, I spoke about Jeanne with Rachel Anne Goodman for her radio program/podcast “Talk of the Bay.”
-Tune in Thursday, January 23 at 5:00 pm to KSQD-FM (K-SQUID) or stream the podcast after that date, will post the link.
+logoAnd going back to my Santa Cruz roots, I spoke about Jeanne with Rachel Anne Goodman for her radio program/podcast “Talk of the Bay, which aired on Thursday, January 23, 2025, on KSQD-FM (K-SQUID) in Santa Cruz.
+You can stream the podcast here; my segment begins at the 12:40 mark.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.